Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Requires: +6 or higher bonus to Stamina rolls, without Fatigue bonuses

 #### -=[ Endurance ]=-
 Your extensive physical conditioning has given you an almost preternatural ability to shrug off damage.
-When you declare that your defensive interrupt is to Block, you may declare it as an Endurance Block,reducing the damage dealt by an additional 10% at the first rank, or an additional 25% at the second rank.
+When you declare that your defensive interrupt is to Block, you may declare it as an Endurance Block, reducing the damage dealt by an additional 10% at the first rank, or an additional 25% at the second rank.
 This may only be done once every 30-(RES/10) IC.

 - Base Cost: 25
 - Scale: 10